dodslaser/blog/content/blog/mt19937-in-cobol-because-i-have-no-self-control.md

 The above code compiles with cobc (GnuCOBOL) 3.2.0.
 You can control the seed with the `SEED` and the number of values to generate with the `N` environment variables.

-COBOL feels clunky every step of the way.
-More than anything, it feels like it was designed when the board of directors of a large financial institution decided to “fix programming languages once and for all.”
-Maybe I’m just writing it wrong.
-Any elder  COBOL wizard reading this is probably angrily shaking their wrinkly old fist at the screen, cursing me for wasting precious punch-card space, or not sacrificing the correct number of goats to the correct deities in the `RITUAL SACRIFICE DIVISION.`.
+I imagine any elder COBOL wizard reading this is probably angrily shaking their wrinkly old fist at the screen, cursing me for wasting precious punch-card space, or not sacrificing the correct number of goats to the right deities in the `RITUAL SACRIFICE DIVISION.`.
 If this is you, feel free to [open an issue](https://github.com/dodslaser/MT19937.cob), and I will try to atone for my sins.
 On a semi-related note, I strongly suspect this would not run on an actual mainframe.
 Again, feel free to prove me wrong.

 Now, if you’ll excuse me, I must go scream into `PILLOW DIVISION.`.